MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMCWhatIsCatalog.md

 ## Show your products in multiple countries

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 You can sell your products from a single feed to multiple countries.
 As you create your feed, the **Country of sale** specifies which market (country and language) the feed targets.
 Another option is to select the **Use Feed Label** checkbox and specify multiple target countries/regions.
 After indicating one country of sale, you have the option to add more countries.

 > [!NOTE]
 > Your feed can target countries with the same language within your region (for example, the US and Canada or France and Belgium).

 For the purposes of eligibility, when you create a Shopping campaign, be sure to select the same countries under Campaign targets that are indicated in your feed (using **Let me choose specific locations**) or you can also select the worldwide option (**All available countries/regions**).
-This is because it’s important that the added countries included in your feed align with those in your campaign location targets.
-In other words, the information—including details such as product filters—in your feed must align with that in your campaign.
+This is because itâ€™s important that the added countries included in your feed align with those in your campaign location targets.
+In other words, the informationâ€”including details such as product filtersâ€”in your feed must align with that in your campaign.
 See [What are the benefits of Shopping campaigns](hlp_BA_CONC_BSC_Overview.md) for more information.

 ### Real-time currency conversion

 If the ad is shown outside the country of sale, we take care of ensuring that the real-time currency appears.
-This means that as long as you submit currency codes in your feed file, we make sure your ads show the relevant, converted currency with the country of sale’s currency in parentheses.
-For example, let’s say that the country of sale is the United States and that Canada is the additional country.
+This means that as long as you submit currency codes in your feed file, we make sure your ads show the relevant, converted currency with the country of saleâ€™s currency in parentheses.
+For example, letâ€™s say that the country of sale is the United States and that Canada is the additional country.
 As depicted below, an ad shown in Canada will include the Canadian Dollar amount and then the US dollar amount in parentheses.

 :::image type="content" source="media/MMC_Globalized_Feed.png" alt-text="Globalized ad example.":::